-"Will we be seeing headlines: 'PG&E has done it again?'" asked Alsup.
+"Will we be seeing headlines: 'PG&E has done it again'? " Alsup asked.
 "Started another fire and some other town burned down because you didn't turn the power off or you didn't cut the trees?"

-However, the judge did not order the company to comply immediately with a series of proposals he made requiring it to inspect its entire power grid and "remove or trim all tress that could fall onto its power lines."
+However, the judge did not order the company to comply immediately with a series of proposals he made requiring it to inspect its entire power grid and "remove or trim all trees that could fall onto its power lines."
 Alsup also suggested that PG&E temporarily shut off power in some circumstances to avoid igniting fires.
-The company respondedsaying the judge's safety plan was not feasible and could cost as much as $150 billion.
+The company responded, saying the judge's safety plan was not feasible and could cost as much as $150 billion.

 The judge said he wants to see a wildfire mitigation plan the company is expected to send to state regulators next month.